matiasarenhard/github-client/README.md

 # github-client

-simple client to search for username of github
+simple client to search for username of github, using react to learn

 run:
 ```yarn start```